Mount Sinai: Judaism and Christianity

 Immediately north of the mountain is the 6th-century Saint Catherine's Monastery.
-The summit has a mosque that is still used by Muslims, and a Greek Orthodox chapel, constructed in 1934 on the ruins of a 16th-century church, that is not open to the public.
+The summit has a Greek Orthodox chapel, constructed in 1934 on the ruins of a 16th-century church, that is not open to the public.
 The chapel encloses the rock which is considered to be the source for the biblical Tablets of Stone.
 At the summit also is "Moses' cave", where the Hebrew prophet Moses is believed to have waited to receive the Ten Commandments from God.

 Islam

-The Jabal Musa is associated with the Islamic prophet Mūsā ibn ʿImrān (i.e., Moses).
+The mountain is associated with the Islamic prophet Mūsā ibn ʿImrān (i.e., Moses).
 In particular, numerous references to Jabal Musa exist in the Quran, where it is called Ṭūr Saināʾ, Ṭūr Sīnīn, and aṭ-Ṭūr and al-Jabal (both meaning "the Mount").
 As for the adjacent Wād Ṭuwā (Valley of Tuwa), it is considered as being muqaddas (sacred), and a part of it is called Al-Buqʿah Al-Mubārakah ("The blessed Place").